HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ### Decision Tree

+Decision tree is a nonlinear method since it is piecewise linear but has discontinuity between its pieces.

 Pro: easy to understand, have value even with small amount of data and is a white box;

 Con: unstable, very high variance depending on training data. it is often inaccurate.

+**Pruning**: pruning of tree is a method to reduce variance.
+It reduces the size of decision trees by removing sections of the tree that provide little power to classify instances.

+**Regularization**: limit depth of the tree, apply bagging (more trees) and set criteria for when to stop split.

 ### Gradient Boosting (sequential)

 **Compared to Ada-Boost**: a generalized version of Ada-Boost.
 The difference is that it does not have a particular loss function, any differentiable loss function works.
 Decision trees are used as weak learners.
 In Ada-Boost, only one stamp trees are used.
 In GB, more stamps tree is supported.

 The predictions of each tree are added together sequentially.
 After calculating the loss, to perform the gradient descent procedure, we must add a tree to the model that reduces the loss (i.e. follow the gradient).
-We do this by parameterizing the tree, then modify the parameters of the tree and move in the right direction by reducing the residual loss.The contribution of each tree to this sum can be weighted to slow down the learning by the algorithm.
+We do this by parameterizing the tree, then modify the parameters of the tree and move in the right direction by reducing the residual loss.
+The contribution of each tree to this sum can be weighted to slow down the learning by the algorithm.
 This weighting is called a shrinkage or a learning rate.

+In other words, each time we add a new weak learner, we use it to correct the residual error from previous learners such that $F_{m+1}(x) = F_m(x)+h_m(x)=y$.
+Thus we have: $h_m(x)=-\frac{dL_MSE}{dF}$

+**Algorithm**:

+1. initialize model with a constant value;
+2. for $m=1$ to $M$:
+   - compute pseudo-residuals;
+   - fit a weak learner closed under scaling $h_m(x)$ to pseudo-residuals using training data;
+   - compute multiplier $\gamma_m$ based on the optimization scheme that minimizes the actual loss of $\sum y_i - F_{m-1}(x_i)+\gamma h_m(x_i)$
+3. Update the model

 **Compared to logistic regression**: if all features are binary, they are equivalent with large dataset.
 A single gradient boosting decision stump is: $S=\sum_{i=1}^{n}(a_i-b_i)x_i+b_i$which is equal to $S=c_0+\sum_{i=1}^{n}c_ix_i$ , which is exactly the logit of logistic regression.
 If cross-entropy loss is used for GB, then they are the same if the number of stumps in GB is large enough.
 GB is robust against multilinearity though logistic regression doesn't.

 ### Bagging (parallel)

-Among all those training examples, randomly pick a subset from them with replacement and train decision tree for B times (usually called bootstrap aggregating).
+Among all those training examples, randomly pick a subset from them **with replacement** (sampling with replacement ensures each bootstrap is independent from its peers) and train decision tree for B times (usually called **bootstrap aggregating**).
 The final model is evaluated by averaging prediction of all B trees (regression) or majority vote (classification).

 ### Random Forest